zongjiHuang/girlcrawler/README.md

 1. Install [Git](https://git-scm.com/) and [Node.js](https://nodejs.org).
 If you've already installed, skip this step.
 2. Open Terminal (in Mac & Linux) or Command Prompt (in Windows), execute `git clone` to clone the project into your default folder.
-3. Execute `cd girlcrawler` to the project folder.
+3. Execute `npm install girlcrawler -g` to install it globally.
-4. Execute `npm install` to install dependencies.
+4. Execute `girlcrawler` every time you want to use it.
-5. Execute `node main.js` to run the crawler.
-The result should be in `jandangirls` folder.
-You can use `node girlcrawler` in your default folder later.

 ### To-do List